John A Waller

 Please check out ‘The Team at HBG Advisory‘ and ‘Free Insolvency advice for my company‘.

 Check out ‘Financial tsunami ready to hit UK Economy’.

 Business insolvency – Common issues

-It is a common theme that new companies have a 50% failure rate in the first year.
+It is common that new companies have a 50% failure rate in the first year.

-Risks in the first years remain and form part of the long term issues businesses face, while directors therefore learn how to handle the risks in the long term. – Those who do not fail.
+Risks in the first years remain and are part of the long-term issues businesses face, while directors learntherefore how to handle the risks in the long-term. – Those who do not fail.